CageDroneRF: A Large-Scale RF Benchmark and Toolkit for Drone Perception: Machine Learning Tasks and Baselines

 \subsubsection{Baseline Model Architecture and Training}

-We implemented a ResNet-18 convolutional neural network as the backbone, leveraging its proven effectiveness for spectrogram-based RF signal classification.
-The model was trained on spectrogram images generated from the CDRF dataset, using standard data augmentation and normalization techniques to improve generalization.
-We had a total number of 20 different drone types in our dataset.
-The ResNet-18 model was trained with a cross-entropy loss and optimized using Adam.
+{We employ a ResNet-18 convolutional neural network as the backbone, leveraging its proven effectiveness for spectrogram-based RF signal classification.
+The model is trained on spectrogram images generated from the CDRF dataset using standard data augmentation and normalization techniques to improve generalization.
+The dataset contains 20~distinct drone types.
+The ResNet-18 model is trained with cross-entropy loss and optimized using Adam.}